Paul Wild (Australian scientist): World lead in solar research

 Wild's team then built and from 1967 operated a three-kilometre diameter radio-heliograph at Culgoora, near Narrabri in northern New South Wales.
 It was to become a ground-breaking instrument producing real-time images of solar activity across a range of altitudes from the Sun's surface.
 In the late 1960s and early 1970s the team led the world in solar research, attracting prominent solar physicists from around the world.

 Until then, all results from the solar radio-spectrographs had been inferred from studying the Sun by looking at its spectrum with only very limited angular resolution.
 Wild wanted to actually see what these phenomena looked like on the Sun, actually get a moving picture of them.
 The frequency range that we were interested in was around about the metre wavelengths.
 To get the resolution roughly equivalent to that of the human eye at these long wavelengths required an aperture some three kilometres in diameter.
 So I devised a method of synthesising a three kilometre aperture with 96 antennas in a ring.

 To "actually see what solar phenomena looked like on the Sun", Paul Wild built 96 of these antennas in a 3 kilometre ring at Culgoora, New South Wales – the world's first radio-heliograph.

 With Pawsey's help, £630,000 was raised from the Ford Foundation to build the Culgoora radio-heliograph.
 Years later he was to admit "When I think back I wonder how I had the nerve to do it."
 The heliograph stayed in operation for 17 years from 1967, providing a huge amount of data and insight into the way the solar corona works and the relationship between solar and terrestrial phenomena.
 Wild published more than 70 papers in this field.
 The heliograph also played a leading supporting role in both the Skylab missions of 1973–74 and the solar maximum mission of 1980–81, providing real-time observations of coronal activity.
-It was de-commissioned in 1984 to make way for the Australia Telescope and transferred to the Ionospheric Prediction Service, where it is still used today for space weather monitoring of solar activity.
+It was de-commissioned in 1984 to make way for the Australia Telescope Compact Array and transferred to the Ionospheric Prediction Service, where it is still used today for space weather monitoring of solar activity.
 Now there are at least 20 ground-based radio-spectrographs operating around the world.